-When organic soils are converted to or managed for agriculture, they are typically drained, tilled and fertilised, resulting in on-site CO2 emissions to the atmosphere as well as waterborne carbon losses that lead to off-site CO2 emissions.
-Countries may use methods of different tier levels for on-site and off-site CO2 emissions from organic soils.
-The rate of CO2 release will depend on, inter alia, climate, the degree of drainage, nutrient status and practices such as fertilisation and liming.
-Oxidation of organic material results in land subsidence and CO2 emissions will continue until the organic soil layer is depleted or until further lowering of the drainage base is no longer feasible.
+- When organic soils are converted to or managed for agriculture, they are typically drained, tilled and fertilised, - 6713 resulting in on-site CO2 emissions to the atmosphere as well as waterborne carbon losses that lead to off-site CO2 - 6714 emissions.
+Countries may use methods of different tier levels for on-site and off-site CO2 emissions from organic - 6715 soils.
+The rate of CO2 release will depend on, inter alia, climate, the degree of drainage, nutrient status and - practices such as fertilisation and liming.
+Oxidation of organic material results in land subsidence and CO2 - emissions will continue until the organic soil layer is depleted or until further lowering of the drainage base is no - 6718 longer feasible.
 Drained organic soils under GM can be rewetted while remaining under GM.
-Guidance on rewetting and drainage of organic soils can be found in Section 2.12 of this supplement.
-The Wetlands Supplement contains updated and new methodological guidance for estimating GHG emissions and removals from drained and rewetted organic soils, (see Footnote 1, Section 2.1 of this supplement).
+Guidance on - rewetting and drainage of organic soils can be found in Section 2.12 of this supplement.
+The Wetlands - 6719 Tewetting and drainage of organic soils can be found in Section 2.12 of this supprehence.
+The west and - 6720 Supplement contains updated and new methodological guidance for estimating GHG emissions and removals - 6721 from drained and rewetted organic soils, (see Footnote 1, Section 2.1 of this supplement).

-The Tier 1 method for estimating emission and removals in organic soils is described in Sections 2.3.3 and 6.2.3.2, Chapters 2 and 6, Volume 4 of the 2006 IPCC Guidelines, which include guidance for on-site CO_2 (including peat fires), off-site CO_2 and CH_4 from drained organic soils and drainage ditches (see Footnote 1, Section 2.1 of this supplement).
+- The Tier 1 method for estimating emission and removals in organic soils is described in Sections 2.3.3 and - 6724 6.2.3.2, Chapters 2 and 6, Volume 4 of the 2006 IPCC Guidelines, which include guidance for on-site CO2 - 6725 (including peat fires), off-site CO2 and CH4 from drained organic soils and drainage ditches (see Footnote 1, - 6726 Section 2.1 of this supplement).

-If country- or region-specific data is available on CO2 emissions from organic soils, it is good practice to use these instead of Tier 1 defaults if organic soils are a significant subcategory under GM.
-Any data used should be shown to be more reliable and representative for the national conditions than defaults.
-It is good practice to use a finer classification for climate and management practices, such as drainage classes, if there are significant differences in measured carbon loss rates among the proposed classes.
+- 6728 If country- or region-specific data is available on CO2 emissions from organic soils, it is good practice to use - 6729 these instead of Tier 1 defaults if organic soils are a significant subcategory under GM.
+Any data used should be - shown to be more reliable and representative for the national conditions than defaults.
+It is good practice to use a - finer classification for climate and management practices, such as drainage classes, if there are significant - differences in measured carbon loss rates among the proposed classes.

-A Tier 3 approach may involve estimation of CO2 and non-CO2 GHG emissions in an integrated way.
-However, double-counting and omissions in relation to reporting under Agriculture (see section 2.4.4.2 of this supplement) need to be avoided.
+- A Tier 3 approach may involve estimation of CO2 and non-CO2 GHG emissions in an integrated way.
+However, - double-counting and omissions in relation to reporting under Agriculture (see section 2.4.4.2 of this supplement) - 6736 need to be avoided.